Qikfix/satellite_via_collections/README.md

 # Requirements
-- The server that will be installed Red Hat Satellite, also, the credential to register the machine properly.
+- The server that will be installed `Red Hat Satellite`, also, the credential to register the machine properly.

 ---

 ## The Steps

-Let's keep this simple, below, you can see all the necessary steps to deploy your Satellite using the collections
+Let's keep it simple, below, you can see all the necessary steps to deploy your Satellite using the collections

 - Register the server